Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Martina Balagovi\'{c}, Vijayanthi Chari, Gustav Delius, Sachin Gautam, Tomasz Prze\'{z}dziecki, Catharina Stroppel, Valerio Toledano Laredo, and Curtis Wendlandt for their interest in this work and for useful discussions.
-The essence of this paper was conceived during the hybrid Mini-Workshop \emph{Three Facets of R-Matrices} at the Mathematisches Forschungsinstitut Oberwolfach.
-We are grateful to the organizers for their invitation and to the institute for the wonderful working conditions.
+The authors would like to thank Martina Balagovi\'{c}, Vyjayanthi Chari, Gustav Delius, Pavel Etingof, Sachin Gautam, Stefan Kolb, Tomasz Prze\'{z}dziecki, Nicolai Reshetikhin, Jasper Stokman, Catharina Stroppel, Valerio Toledano Laredo, Curtis Wendlandt, Robert Weston and Huafeng Zhang for their interest in this work and for useful discussions.
+This work started during the hybrid Mini-Workshop \emph{Three Facets of R-Matrices} at the Mathematisches Forschungsinstitut Oberwolfach in October 2021.
+The authors are grateful to the organizers for their invitation and to the entire MFO team for the wonderful working conditions.
+BV would also like to thank the Max Planck Institute for Mathematics in Bonn for the great research environment during his visit.